hnrss/hnrss/README.md

 Support
 -------

-hnrss.org is a labor of love, but if the project has made your job or hobby project easier and you want to show some support, donations are very much appreciated.
+hnrss is a labor of love, but if the project has made your job or hobby project easier and you want to show some support, donations are very much appreciated.
 Thanks!